keith/smileykeith.com/_posts/2022-02-23-lc-linker-option.md

 }
 ```

-And compiling this file with an include path to the `module.modulemap`
+And compile (with an include path to the `module.modulemap` file):
-file:

 ```
 $ clang -fmodules -c foo.m -o foo.o -I.
 ```

 The produced object depends on `foo` and `Foundation`.
-This is useful
+This can be
-for handwriting module map files for prebuilt libraries.
-You can read
+useful for handwriting module map files for prebuilt libraries, and for
-about this file format in [the docs][docs].
+quite a few other cases.
+You can read about this file format in [the
+docs][docs].

 You can also see auto linking with Swift code: